 Now, with all of this being said, there was some disappointment.
 Typically, Pitchfork does very well in the fashion department.
 Often you can tell these festival folks put a bit of time and thought into their ensembles.
 That’s part of the fun of Pitchfork…the people watching and the fashion scouting.
 Yet this year, sadly, not so much.
-Although I did see a couple stellar outfits, not nearly as many as I usually obsess over.
+Although I did see a couple stellar outfits, but not nearly as many as I usually obsess over.
 I did, however, get some props for my HERBS t-shirt my friend Katie got me…so that’s a plus!

 All in all, Pitchfork was a major success.
 When I leave a festival wanting more music and more dancing, that’s when I know the bands and the fest did something amazing.
-As a fan and music lover, I am super grateful for yet another amazing weekend spent with friends, stellar live music, great memories and tons of good vibes.
+As a fan and music lover, I am super grateful for yet another amazing weekend spent with friends, incredible live music, great memories and tons of good vibes.
 Can’t wait for more to come this summer!

 Love it.
 Live it.
 Share it.